Remapping the Rover MEMS3 ECU

 firmwares don’t seem to contain hardware part numbers to cross-check.
 I guess

-that’s something that was managed by Rover’s TestBook and production systems
+that’s something that was managed by Rover’s Testbook and production systems

 originally.

-Whilst experimenting
+Whilst

-you will break anything trying, and you can always reflash the ECU more
+that you will break anything trying, and you can always reflash the ECU more

 appropriate afterwards.